 The Daily Deletion Event

-150k humans permanently stop every 24 hours from diseases that are basically just bugs in your meat software.
+150k deaths/day humans permanently stop every 24 hours from diseases that are basically just bugs in your meat software.
 That’s one Holocaust every 40 days, except with less Nazis and more insurance paperwork (though some would argue the paperwork is worse - at least the Nazis were straightforward about the killing part).

 Your body is quietly falling apart.
 Your cancer cells are multiplying RIGHT NOW.
 Your brain is deleting memories.
 Your joints are slowly turning into gravel.
 Your heart is getting tired of beating.
 Your telomeres are shortening.
 You are literally dissolving.